5afe/safe-react/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 <!--
-BEFORE SUBMITTING:
-1) Please search to make sure this issue has not been opened already
+BEFORE SUBMITTING: Please search to make sure this issue has not been opened already -->
-2) If this is a implementation question or trouble with your personal project, please post on StackExchange.
-This will get your question answered more quickly and make it easier for other devs to find the answer in the future.
--->

 ### Title/Description